-As mentioned earlier, this is the same multi-grip bar as on the G12, G9 and G6.
+As mentioned earlier in this G20 review, this is the same multi-grip bar as on the G12, G9 and G6.
 Only the Force USA G3 has a different style.
 Despite the G3 multi-grip bar looking different as you’ll see in the photo below, they’re quite similar in the exercises they allow you to do.

 The only practical difference in exercise possibilities is that close grip neutral grip chin ups are possible on the G20, but not on the G3.
 However, one thing that’s nice about the G3 multi-grip bar is that some of its segments have light knurling for enhanced grip.